 DAY 2

-Witness D'Aguilar National Park from one of its most iconic viewpoints, Jolly’s Lookout.
-The lookout, located just off Mount Glorious Road, provides unrivaled views that stretch out far beyond the valley.
+The lookout, located just off Mount Glorious Road, provides unrivalled views that stretch out far beyond the valley, and they are especially stunning in the early hours of the morning for sunrise.

 DAY 3

-Once you've got your caffeine fix, it's time to find higher ground and set off for Lake Wivenhoe Lookout.
-Generally, where there are lakes there are lookouts and you will sure need one to take in the beauty of Lake Wivenhoe.
 You'll find the lookout at the beautiful Mount Glorious.
 Main access areas are from Waterworks Road, The Gap and Ashgrove, via the Enoggera Reservoir.
 Once you wind your way up the mountain and reach Mt Nebo-Mt Glorious Road, follow for 12km.
 The entrance to the Lake Wivenhoe Lookout carpark will be on your left.

 A short five-minute walk from the carpark leads you to a breathtaking viewpoint over Wivenhoe Dam.
 Stroll along the boardwalk to an opening where you can catch a glimpse of the glistening waters in the distance.